-One of the few procedural pilots picked up under former ABC Entertainment president Paul Lee, the Hayley Atwell drama is considered likely to go to series as the network looks to move away from its well known soapy fare.
+One of the few procedural pilots picked up under former ABC Entertainment president Paul Lee, the Hayley Atwell drama is considered likely to go to series as the network looks to move away from its well-known soapy fare.
 (Atwell reportedly would juggle Conviction with Agent Carter, should the Marvel drama return - though that's considered highly unlikely.)
 Also considered strong is The Jury, the courtroom anthology starring The Good Wife Emmy winner Archie Panjabi.
-The pickup for the latter would come as little surprise as true crime continues to be all the rage following Making a Murderer, The Jinx and People v.
+The pickup for the latter would come as little surprise as true crime continues to be all the rage following Making a Murderer, The Jinx and The People v.
 O.J.
 Simpson.
 Elsewhere, Kevin Williamson's H.G.
 Wells drama Time After Time also is going strong.
 Agents of SHIELD spinoff Marvel's Most Wanted has been cooling and some say it's not considered the lock it once was.
-On the flipside, Model Woman is considered dead.
+Meanwhile, Model Woman is considered dead.

 See More: Broadcast TV’s Returning Shows 2016-17